trickerer/Trinity-Bots/README.md

 **Additional info:** Necromancer has some Diablo II spirit to it.
 Curses may come in the future.
 Necromancer is mainly a support class, he doesn't have any damaging abilities besides CE, but Skeletons combined with Unholy Frenzy can help quite a lot

+#### Naga Sea Witch
+**Rank: Rareelite**
+**Level Bonus: +3**
+**Minimum player level: 1**
+**Equipment affects visual: no**
+**Number included: 5**
+**Class specifics:** Spell damage taken reduced by 30%, attack power from stats: agility x2, parry bonus +25%, spellpower bonus: 200% intellect
+Equippable weapon: daggers, bows
+Equippable armor: cloth (no shield)
+Abilities:

+- Forked Lightning.
+Calls forth a cone of lightning to damage enemies.
+Hits from 2 to all targets (depending on Sea Witch's level), stunning them for 2 seconds.
+This damage generates no threat
+- Frost Arrows.
+Imbues arrow with spellfrost for extra damage, slowing target's movement, attack and casting speed by 30% to 70% (depending on Sea Witch's level)
+- Mana Shield.
+Creates a shield that absorbs 100% incoming (non-mitigated) damage by using Sea Witch's mana.
+Absorbs 2 to 10 damage per point of mana (depending on Sea Witch's level)
+- Tornado.
+Summons a fierce tornado that damages and slows nearby enemy units, sometimes incapacitating them completely.
+Tornado grows over time oudoors, increasing damage dealt and area of effect, but shrinks indoors, dissipating quickly.
+Unlocked at level 60
+- Naga (Passive).
+Swim speed increased by 200%, damage and dodge chance are greatly increased while in water

+**Additional info:** Sea Witch is a versatile ranged damage dealer.
+She is very durable and has some CC capabilities

 ### NPCBot Occupations
 #### Database
 NPCBot data is stored in the following locations: